NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

    Sampling and Simulation - Case 1

 * **Kernel function**: Correlation function for Gaussian process regression.
-Matern5/2 function is the default, and Matern3/2, Radial Basis, and Exponential functions are additionally supported.
+Matern5/2 function is the default, and Matern3/2, Radial Basis, and Exponential functions (exponent :math:`\gamma=1`) are additionally supported.
+(For details, please refer to `chapter 4 <http://gaussianprocess.org/gpml/chapters/RW4.pdf>`_ of the book Gaussian Processes for Machine Learning)
 * **Add Linear Trend Function**: When increasing or decreasing trend is expected over the variables domain, a linear trend function may be introduced.
 The default is unchecked, ie. no trend function.
 * **Log-space Transform of QoI**: When the user can guarantee that the response quantities are always greater than 0, user may want to introduce a surrogate model in log-transformed space of QoI.
 The default is unchecked, ie. original physical coordinate.
-* **Design of Experiments options**: User may select the Adaptive DoE method and the number of the initial design of experiments (DoE) manually.
+* **Design of Experiments options**: User may manually select the design of experiments (DoE) method and the number of the initial DoE.
 The default is "none" and the default number of DoE is 4 times the number of random variables.
 * **Nugget Variances**: User may define nugget variances or bounds of the nugget variances if needed.
 The default is "optimize".

 Additionally, users may populate the initial samples directly from data files by activating **Start with Existing Dataset**